zPodFactory/zpodcore/zpodcli/README.md

 Listing profiles:

-`zpodctl profiles list`
+`zcli profile list`
-`zpodctl profiles update` // (will very likely update from github repo with latest profiles `git pull`)
+`zcli profile update` // (will very likely update from github repo with latest profiles `git pull`)

 Getting info on a specific profile:

-`zpodctl profiles info --profilename "sddc-basic-7.0u3i"` // will display the components in order
+`zcli profile info --profilename "sddc-basic-7.0u3i"` // will display the components in order
-`zpodctl profiles info -p "sddc-basic-7.0u3i"`
+`zcli profile info -p "sddc-basic-7.0u3i"`

 Getting status of a specific profile:

-`zpodctl profiles status --profilename "sddc-basic-7.0u3i"` // will display the components in order with their status (available, not available)
+`zcli profile status --profilename "sddc-basic-7.0u3i"` // will display the components in order with their status (available, not available)

 For a profile to be available, all the components it contains must be available in the zPodFactory Library.
 PS: Remember that without binaries of the various components, zPodFactory will not be able to deploy them, so we will have scheduled task & zpodctl command to verify/resync the status.

-`zpodctl profile status --rescan/verify`
+`zcli profile status --rescan/verify`

 ## Components management